mjackson/web-starter/README.md

 This repo is mainly for me.
 This is how I build my websites.
 But I'm publishing it for the sake of others who may find it interesting.

 My main goal is to have something I can use to quickly spin up a new website on the stack I like to use.
 If I succeed, you can bet this repo will stay up to date and will occasionally even get new features.
 If you decide to use it and you think something's missing, please send a PR.
 If it's a lot of work, you might want to contact me first [on Twitter](https://twitter.com/mjackson) to see if it's something I'd like to include.

+This framework currently serves hundreds of thousands of HTTP requests per day on sites like [npmcdn](https://npmcdn.com) and [React30](https://react30.com) using Heroku [standard and hobby dynos](https://devcenter.heroku.com/articles/dyno-types).

 ## Getting Started